tcp-nanqinlang/general/readme.md

 ```

 ### pro
-it's a version for users who already have a little bit of capability
+it's a version for users with some relative knowledge
 ```bash
 # Debian 7+
 # 32 or 64 bit